metaleap/vscode-appz/libs/cs/readme.md

 `callback` ── A command handler function.

-`onDone` ── Disposable which unregisters this command on disposal.
+`return` ── Disposable which unregisters this command on disposal.

 ##### Parameters